 Migrant women are particularly vulnerable to marital violence in Switzerland.
-In addition, the conditions for renewing the residence status obtained through family reunification can only be granted in principle if the husband and wife continue to live together.
-Should migrant women seek to put an end to acts of violence by leaving the conjugal household, they risk to be expelled.
+In addition, the conditions for renewing the residence permit obtained through family reunification can only be granted in principle if the husband and wife continue to live together.
+Should migrant women seek to put an end to acts of violence by leaving the household, they risk to be expelled.

-Article 50 of the Alien Act (Loi sur les étrangers - Letr)1, which entered into force in 2008, was expected to address this problem, as it provides for the right to renewal of the residence permit in case of dissolution of the household following domestic violence.
+Article 50 of the Aliens Act (Loi sur les étrangers - LEtr)1, which entered into force in 2008, was expected to address this problem, as it provides for the right to renewal of the residence permit in case of dissolution of the household following domestic violence.
 However, the extent of and conditions for its application are extremely limited.
-In fact, more than five years since its introduction, this provision has proven to be ineffective in protecting foreign women against marital violence.
+In fact, seven years since its introduction, this provision has proven to be ineffective in protecting foreign women against marital violence.

 As explained below, the criterion of severity of marital violence for being authorised to remain in Switzerland is highly problematic, so is the administration of proof of such violence.
 Given the current legal framework and practice, legal and social professionals can only say to migrant women victims of marital violence that if they leave their husband, there is a serious risk that their residence permit might not be renewed and that they may be expelled.
-We consider that the legal framework and its practical implications violate the fundamental human rights of foreign women.
-Such discrimination is in breach of article 5c ICERD.
+As such many women are reluctant to seek protection from violence, to file a complaint or seek redress.
+We consider that the legal framework and its practical implications therefore violate the fundamental human rights of foreign women.
+Such State failure to protect migrant women from ill-treatment is in breach of Article 16 CAT combined with articles 2.1, 13 and 14.

-As Switzerland itself recognized in its third periodic report to the Committee on the Elimination of Discrimination against Women (CEDAW)2, migrant women are particularly vulnerable to violence in the household, and the law tends to perpetuate the wide prevalence of this type of violence as it does not guarantee against non-return to the country of origin in cases of separation following such acts.
-CEDAW, CAT, CESCR and HRCttee have issued recommendations that Switzerland amend article 50 LEtr in order to prevent foreign women from remaining in abusive relationships.
+As Switzerland itself recognised in its third periodic report to the Committee on the Elimination of Discrimination against Women (CEDAW)2, migrant women are particularly vulnerable to inter-partner violence, and the law tends to perpetuate the wide prevalence of this type of violence as it does not guarantee against non-return to the country of origin in case of separation following such acts.
+CEDAW, CAT, CESCR, HRCttee and CERD have issued recommendations that Switzerland amend Article 50 LEtr in order to prevent foreign women from remaining in abusive relationships.